EnzoSeason/study-notes/algo-data-structure/string-match-3.md

                      |
 pattern: a b a b a b c a
 ```
-The mismatch is found, let's move the pattern.
+The mismatch is found, let's slide the pattern.

 ```
 main:    a b a b a b a b c a